Meraki-Solutions/green-state/README.md

 ## API Reference

-For a full reference of Green State's API please visit [https://symbioticlabs.github.io/green-state/](https://symbioticlabs.github.io/green-state/)
+For a full reference of GreenState's API please visit [https://symbioticlabs.github.io/green-state/](https://symbioticlabs.github.io/green-state/)

 ## Basic Example

 The state of your app is stored in State objects which also provide methods for changing the state.
-A State object is any javascript object that meets a simple interface, but most of the time it extends the State class provided by Green State.
+A State object is any javascript object that meets a simple interface, but most of the time it extends the State class provided by GreenState.

 ```js
 const myState = {